riteshahlawat/Music-E-Commerce-Website/README.md

 # What is this?
 This is an Ecommerce Website for selling music.
 # What does it use?
-GSAP and ScrollMagic for scrolling effects
+- GSAP and ScrollMagic for scrolling effects <br />
-ParticleJS for particle effects
+- ParticleJS for particle effects <br />
-Stripe for payment
+- Stripe for payment <br />
-MySQL for data storage
+- MySQL for data storage <br />
-Axios for data retrieval
+- Axios for data retrieval <br />
-ReactJS for displaying
+- ReactJS for displaying
 # Is it finished?
 Almost!
 All that's left is sending emails with a link to the products to download when someone has made a purchase